 The growth of the healthcare analytics market is supported by several federal mandates in the U.S. that encourage the adoption of HCIT (healthcare information technology).
 There has also been a rise in the number and volume of venture capital investments in the field of analytics.
 The government has also shown strong support for the use of analytics in healthcare.

 The exponential rise in healthcare costs in the U.S. has led to a great pressure to maintain these costs within a reasonable limit, which leads to greater use of healthcare analytics and big data to help attain this goal.
 The increasing digitization of healthcare and easy access to analytics tools and services has further led to the growth of the market.

-The Patient Protection and Affordable Care Act which promotes centralized healthcare mandates has led to increased demand for Electronics Health Records which requires analytics for the generation of data.
+The Patient Protection Act and the Affordable Care Act, which promote centralized healthcare mandates, have led to increased demand for electronic health records which requires analytics for the generation of data.

 Analysts are predicting a sustained demand for healthcare analytics services and tools over the coming year to meet the increasing requirements of service providers in this sector.